srlabs/ziggy/examples/arbitrary/README.md

-# Ziggy example - URL
+# Ziggy example - Arbitrary

 In the root project directory, run: